constgen/constgen-neutrino/packages/vue-loader/README.md

 let vueLoader = require('@constgen/neutrino-vue-loader')

 neutrino.use(vueLoader({
-   babel: {}, // custom Babel options
+   babel    : {}, // custom Babel options
-   polyfills: false, // enable EcmaScript polyfills
-   browsers: ['defaults'], // replace browserlist config
-   include: [], // include strategy is always used and you can only extend what is included besides `neutrino.options.source` and `neutrino.options.tests`
-   exclude: [] // exclude something from processing that is included }))
+   polyfills: false, // enable EcmaScript polyfills browsers : ['defaults'], // replace browserlist config include  : [], // include strategy is always used and you can only extend what is included besides `neutrino.options.source` and `neutrino.options.tests` exclude  : [] // exclude something from processing that is included }))
 ```